kishorevasan/securityCamera/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Sneek Peak's documentation!
+Welcome to Sneak Peek's documentation!
 ======================================

 Your personal security application that monitors the movement in front of the laptop using your webcam and saves the images of the change for future reference.
-It saves the images in your desktop under the folder name 'Sneek Peak'.
+It saves the images in your desktop under the folder name 'Sneak Peek'.
 This application requires OpenCV and numpy to be pre-installed for it to work.

 Get things rolling with :